 3-hydroxy-3-methylglutaric aciduria (HMG)

 To learn more about 3-hydroxy-3-methylglutaric aciduria, visit Screening, Technology, and Research in Genetics (STAR-G): 3-hydroxy-3-methylglutaryl-CoA lyase deficiency.
-Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
 A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.